ex4722/ctf-writeups/battelle/holy_grail/README.md

 Given: `ctf.battelle.org 30042`

 Full disclaimer I didn't solve it as I gave up too early due to a stupid mistake.
 Holy Grail of ROP was my first autopwn challenge and I loved it.
-Being my first autopwn their are many things that I could have done better so be sure to check out these writeups to see a better alternative.
+Being my first autopwn there are many things that I could have done better so be sure to check out these writeups to see a better alternative.

 https://debugmen.dev/ctf-writeup/2022/01/14/holygrail.html